 Most theories of Irish Modernism that have been posited to date locate Irish writing in a postcolonial context.
-This tendency ignores the political realities of Ireland’s historical relationship with Britain.
+This tendency excludes the political realities of Ireland’s historical relationship with Britain.
 By 1890, the decade in which the Irish Revival gained momentum, Ireland was proportionally over-represented in the British Parliament.
 (As Richard English notes, this representation was nonetheless unsatisfactory to Irish nationalists under the leader Charles Stuart Parnell, who believed that a devolved government ruled from within Ireland was essential for good governance.)
 Even so, signifiers of oppression – such as the decline of the Irish language, the Irish Famine of the 1840s, and the impoverishment of the urban working-class – were the results of modernization, which was driven by British imperial governance but also by the Protestant landed-class and the Catholic middle classes, which profited from the imperial relationship.
-These nuances are ignored in the application of a sweeping postcolonial discourse.
-The postcolonial problem also impedes an understanding of how the constant movement of writers across the islands and further afield was essential to their creativity and literary production.
+These nuances are not brought to light by the application of a postcolonial framework.
+Postcolonial readings may also be less illuminating about the degree to which the constant movement of writers across the islands and further afield was essential to their creativity and literary production.

 Criticism of other Anglophone literatures has incorporated the transnational turn into postcolonial studies, as in Ann Marie Fallon’s Global Crusoe: Comparative Literature, Postcolonial Theory and Transnational Asesthetics (Routledge, 2016).
-Yet, current theories of Irish Modernism neglect to take into account such a cosmopolitan perspective.
+Yet, current theories of Irish Modernism have yet to take into account such a cosmopolitan perspective.
 Irish Modernist writers were, on the whole, not geographically isolated from the British modernist milieu.
-Beyond Joyce and Beckett, Elizabeth Bowen, W.B.
+Beyond Joyce and Beckett, St John Ervine, Elizabeth Bowen, W.B.
 Yeats, Thomas MacGreevy, Louis MacNeice, Freda Laughton, Brendan Behan, and Brian Coffey moved back and forth between Ireland and Britain, and often across Europe and beyond.
 Even so, it is essential to note that their motivations were not uniform.
 For example, the coteries of London and, later, Oxford and Rapallo, were important to the formation of W.B.
-Yeats’s aesthetic, whereas Brendan Behan’s motivation for going to England was to bomb the Liverpool docks, and most of his time in the country was spent in prison.
+Yeats’s aesthetic, whereas Brendan Behan’s motivation for going to England as a teenager was to bomb the Liverpool docks for the Irish Republican Army, and most of his time in the country was spent in prison.

-While the postcolonial view still holds sway in many quarters, some of the latest scholarship on Irish Modernism is informed by important historical reappraisals that present a less didactic interpretation.
+While a firm postcolonial approach still holds sway in many quarters, some of the latest scholarship on Irish Modernism is informed by important historical reappraisals that present a more flexible interpretation.
 Here, the transnational turn has shifted the concentration away from a restrictive category of Irishness (usually defined by religion, language, or circumstances of birth), allowing for a more diverse corpus of writing to be included within Irish Modernism.
 This facilitates connections between Irish, British, and other literatures, while allowing distinctly Irish elements to come into view.
 A landmark publication in this regard is the Cambridge Companion to Irish Modernism, edited by Joe Cleary, in particular Cleary’s essay, “European, American, and Imperial Conjunctures”, in which he investigates the complex exchanges between “the mainly Protestant Irish émigrés who made their careers in London and the mainly Catholic Irish Americans whose reputations were largely made in the United States”.
 In the same volume, Louis de Paor discusses the impact of “European, English, and Irish visitors” to the Blasket Islands on the production of the Irish-language autobiographies by Peig Sayers, Tomás Ó Criomhthain, and Muris Ó Súilleabháin, which are not modernist texts, but as de Paor argues, display modernist inflections in their self-reflexivity.

 Irish Modernism’s Relationship to the Irish Revival